It is a skin condition characterized by redness or rash of it. There are many types of erythema, including sensitive, multiform, and knotty photos.

 It is necessary to treat underlying diseases and avoid known triggers (certain medications, for example).
-It is also important to avoid the sun when taking certain medications.
+It is also essential to avoid the sun when taking certain medications.

-Your doctor will treat any underlying disease, avoiding any medication that may contribute to worsening symptoms and taking steps to control your current symptoms.
+Your doctor will treat any underlying disease, avoid any medication that may worsen symptoms, and take steps to control your current symptoms.